ajaxboy/CS-Fundamentals/README.md

 Algorithms, Problems, Challenges, Contests.
 Practice Algo/DS in various formats and stories.

 ##### Languages:
-each algorithm is either in one or more of these languages:  PHP, Python, Golang or NodeJS/JavaScript
+Each algorithm is either in one or more of these languages:  PHP, Python, Golang or NodeJS/JavaScript

 ##### Purpose:
 These algorithms are implemented in everyday life; for example: the Fibonacci sequence, or Binary Trees, Sorting algorithm, and other problems; contests such as from sites like https://www.hackerrank.com/contests